pollination/queenbee/docs/guides/plugin.rst

 Overwrite the contents of the ``config.yaml`` file with the YAML code block below:

-..  literalinclude:: ../../tests/assets/operators/folders/energy-plus/config.yaml
+..  literalinclude:: ../../tests/assets/plugins/folders/energy-plus/config.yaml
     :language: yaml

-Operator.yaml
+Plugin.yaml
 -------------
-This file contains the metadata information that defines your Operator.
+This file contains the metadata information that defines your Plugin.
 You can compare this to the ``package.json`` for Node, ``setup.py`` for Python or ``<package-name>.sln`` for C#.

 The file currently contains name and version information: